tombarron/pocketmanilakube/README.md

 1. Copy *inventory.yml.sample* to *inventory.yml*

 2. Edit *inventory.yml* to indicate the
-target machine or machines where you want manila kube deployed as well as the non-root user there who will own the deployment.
+target machine or machines where you want manila kube deployed, the non-root user there who will own the deployment, the target machine workspace, etc.

 3. Run **ansible-playbook site.yml** to deploy manila kube.